pandas-dev/pandas/doc/source/development/contributing_docstring.rst

 Section 7: Examples
 ~~~~~~~~~~~~~~~~~~~

-This is one of the most important sections of a docstring, even if it is
+This is one of the most important sections of a docstring, despite being
-placed in the last position.
-As often, people understand concepts better
+placed in the last position, as often people understand concepts better
-with examples, than with accurate explanations.
+by example than through accurate explanations.

 Examples in docstrings, besides illustrating the usage of the function or
-method, must be valid Python code, that in a deterministic way returns the
+method, must be valid Python code, that returns the given output in a
-presented output, and that can be copied and run by users.
+deterministic way, and that can be copied and run by users.

-They are presented as a session in the Python terminal. `>>>` is used to
+Examples are presented as a session in the Python terminal. `>>>` is used to
 present code. `...` is used for code continuing from the previous line.
 Output is presented immediately after the last line of code generating the
 output (no blank lines in between).
 Comments describing the examples can